xuankimtran/docs-1/pages/katalon-studio/docs/spy-web-utility.md

               </p>
               <p>
                 Refer to
-                <a href="https://docs.katalon.com/katalon-studio/docs/katalon-addon-for-chrome.html">Katalon Addon for Chrome</a>
+                <a href="https://docs.katalon.com/katalon-studio/docs/katalon-addon-for-chrome.html">Katalon Add-on for Chrome</a>
                 for more details.
               </p>
             </td>